From car parts to condos, faltering Thailand lures Chinese money

 “ONE BELT, ONE ROAD”

-In March, China’s Trina Solar TSL.N, the world’s No. 1 solar panel maker, opened a manufacturing facility there.
+In March, China’s Trina Solar, the world’s No. 1 solar panel maker, opened a manufacturing facility there.

 Moving to Thailand can also help companies in industries such as solar and chemicals sidestep anti-dumping measures, industry experts said.